Into Windows

 Restore Windows 10 to an earlier date step

 NOTE: If you recently performed a system restore using a restore point, you will get the following screen instead of the above screen with an option to undo the system restore.
-You need to select Choose a different restore point and then click Next button to view all restore points.
+You need to select Choose a different restore point and then click the Next button to view all restore points.

 Restore Windows 10 to an earlier date step4